The generalised hodograph method for non-diagonalisable integrable systems of hydrodynamic type: Preliminaries

-has exactly one Jordan block for each distinct eigenvalue. \end{definition} In this paper, we will use the following important result of \cite{DH} regarding the existence of non-semisimple canonical coordinates for regular F-manifolds with Euler vector field. \begin{theorem}[\cite{DH}] Let $(M, \circ, e, E)$ be a regular F-manifold of dimension $n \geq 2$ with an Euler vector field $E$.
+In this paper, we will use the following important result of \cite{DH} regarding the existence of non-semisimple canonical coordinates for regular F-manifolds with Euler vector field. \begin{theorem}[\cite{DH}] Let $(M, \circ, e, E)$ be a regular F-manifold of dimension $n \geq 2$ with an Euler vector field $E$.
 Furthermore, assume that locally around a point $p\in M$, the Jordan canonical form of the operator $L$ has $r$ Jordan blocks of sizes $m_1,...,m_r$ with distinct eigenvalues.
 Then there exists locally around $p$ a distinguished system of coordinates $\{u^1, \dots, u^{m_1+\dots+m_r}\}$ such that